 top of page

-Sober Living Residences Increase Recovery Success Rates
+Sober Living Homes Boost Success Rates in Recovery

 Just about anyone with any appreciable amount of recovery will tell you that getting sober is only the beginning – staying sober is the real challenge.
 For most of us, living in addiction was a full time job and we have either never learned or lost many life skills.
 We have often been withdrawn from society for an extended period, and it takes time to transition back to societal norms within the context of being drug and alcohol free.
 Many people who are in the process of getting clean and sober (whether for the first time or after numerous attempts) find this transitional period to be one of the most difficult to conquer.